Sam Clohesy: Early life

 Clohesy spent the early years of his life in Geelong where he began his football journey at St Joseph's.
 His family on his mother's side is from South Africa.
 In 2016, his father accepted the role of head master at Mount Saint Patrick College and the family subsequently relocated 20km south of the Queensland-New South Wales border to the Northern Rivers region.
 Clohesy then began playing football for the Coolangatta Blues in the junior Gold Coast league and shortly after joined the Gold Coast Suns Academy for the following three years.
 His stint on the Gold Coast entailed multiple representative honours, which included representing the Suns at the U16 Academy Championships as well as Queensland at the U16 National Championships alongside future AFL teammate Alex Davies.

 A year later he returned to Victoria with his family and began playing for the Calder Cannons in the Talent League in an attempt to further his chances of being drafted into the AFL.
 Clohesy went undrafted in 2020–21 and subsequently signed to play for Werribee in the VFL.
 He played a starring role in Werribee's run to the 2023 VFL Grand Final and was awarded the Fothergill–Round–Mitchell Medal for his outstanding season which culminated in Clohesy being rookie drafted by the Gold Coast Suns in November 2023.

-His brother Ted Clohesy plays for Geelong in the AFL.
+His brother Ted Clohesy played for Geelong in the AFL.